user4815162342/stew-cli/manual.md

 -   `synopsis [docpath]`: Attemps to edit the synopsis for the current document.

--   `getSynopsis [docpath]`: Returns the text of the synopsis for the current document.
+-   `gsynopsis [docpath]`: Returns the text of the synopsis for the current document.

 -   `thumbnail [docpath] [string]`: Attemps to edit the thumbnail for the